nicholaswilde/recipes/docs/holiday/old-fashioned-peanut-butter-fudge.md

 ### Step 4

-In a larger mixing bowl, combine the melted white chocolate and peanut butter, and mix until smooth.
+In a larger mixing bowl, combine the melted white chocolate and [peanut butter][2], and mix until smooth.

 ### Step 5